Suraj Rawat

-Suraj Rawat (born 15 March 1999), is an Indian professional footballer who plays as a midfielder for Sreenidi Deccan in the I-League.
+Suraj Rawat (born 15 March 1999), is an Indian professional footballer who plays as a midfielder for Bengaluru United in the I-League 2.

 Career

 In December 2017, Rawat signed for the Kerala Blasters of the Indian Super League.
 During the 2017–18 season, Rawat played for the Kerala Blasters Reserves in the I-League 2nd Division.
 The next season, Rawat was selected for the Kerala Blasters senior squad.

 On 7 December 2018, Rawat made his professional debut in a league match against Pune City.
 He came on as a 89th–minute substitute for Halicharan Narzary as Kerala Blasters lost 0–1.